appcues/appcues-ios-sdk/Sources/AppcuesKit/AppcuesKit.docc/Debugging.md

 > If there is a connection error, long-press the row to copy the detailed error information.

-### Deeplink Configuration Status
+### Deep Link Configuration Status

 Tap to check status.
-Shows a checkmark if the Appcues deeplink is properly configured.
+Shows a checkmark if the Appcues deep link is properly configured.
 See <doc:URLSchemeConfiguring> for information about error messages.

 ### Screen Tracking Status